AlfredJKwack/BuyMyLove-GiftLIst/docs/Installation-and-User-Guide.md

    ```
 6. Set up storage buckets as defined in the schema if not already done so.
 Ensure a `gift-images` storage bucket exists and is public.

+7. Set up CORS by adding the `CORS_ALLOW_ORIGIN` secret to your Supabase edge function secrets.
+The value should be set to the domain of your frontend.
+More details on CORS implementation is described in `./docs/CORS-Configuration.md`.

-7. Add at least one user in the Supabase dashboard authentication section to enable admin access.
+8. Add at least one user in the Supabase dashboard authentication section to enable admin access.
 The email is what matters.

 ---